-The College offers a summer program from early May through mid-August, consisting of two six-week sessions, Weekend College, and several workshop sessions.
+The College offers a summer program from early May through mid-August, consisting of two six-week sessions an an alternate week session all summer for graduate courses.
 Summer session courses consist of those offered during the regular academic year as well as many elective options.